A Polygonal Discontinuous Galerkin Method with Minus One Stabilization: Abstract

 \section{Abstract}

-We propose an Hybridized Discontinuous Galerkin method on polygonal tessellation, with a stabilization term penalizing locally in each element $K$ a residual term involving the fluxes in the norm of the dual of $H^1(K)$.
-The scalar product corresponding to such a norm is numerically realized via the introduction of a (minimal) auxiliary space of VEM type.
-Stability and optimal error estimates in the broken $H^1$ norm are proven, and confirmed by the numerical tests.
+We propose a Discontinuous Galerkin method for the Poisson equation on polygonal tessellations in two dimensions, stabilized by penalizing, locally in each element $K$, a residual term involving the fluxes, measured in the norm of the dual of $H^1(K)$.
+The scalar product corresponding to such a norm is numerically realized via the introduction of a (minimal) auxiliary space inspired by the Virtual Element Method.
+Stability and optimal error estimates in the broken $H^1$ norm are proven under a weak shape regularity assumption allowing the presence of very small edges.
+The results of numerical tests confirm the theoretical estimates.